Metrics and Performance

 How many people are looking at the content, and who are they?
 We need to find out more about their behaviors.
 Where did the users come from, and where did they go once they viewed the content?
 How many subscribers, followers, or repeat viewers are there?
 How many visitors are new vs. returning?

 This is the total number of site visits.
 The higher the number, the more people have visited the site.
 This includes everyone, no matter how many times they’ve viewed the page.

 Unique page views identify how many unique visits are made to a site.
 For example, if a person visits the site a dozen times, they are only counted once.

 2. Sales or Conversions

-An incredibly powerful metric, how many users viewed the article and then moved onto sales.
-This reveals to us the conversion rate, which is simply the number of sales divided by the number of total viewers.
-So if you have 100 users and 2 leads, that comes out to a conversion rate of 2%.
+This is an incredibly powerful metric.
+It identifies how many users viewed the content and performed a conversion action.
+For example, we can calculate the conversion rate by dividing the number of actions by the number of total viewers.
+For example, having 100 users and two deals results in a conversion rate of 2%.

-A simple metric which judges how effective a piece of content is.
-This is how well the content is connecting with users and readers.
-The better the connection is, the more popular and engaged the users are who read the piece of content.
+Engagement is a straightforward metric that quantifies a piece of content’s effectiveness.
+It helps us measure how well the content connects with users and readers.
+The better the connection, the more popular and engaged the users who read the content will be.

 This is the metric that represents how well the content and page rank with a search engine.
 Consider this to be how trusted your content and site are, and it is usually a score that is received out of a rank of 100.
 The best way to keep this score high is to provide regular, topical, and factually informative content.
 The higher the score, the better off the content is (Complete Guide to Evergreen Content).